Workshops, Seminars & Institutes

 Over the summer months children who don’t practice their reading can lose many of the skills and strategies that they learned during the school year.
 In this workshop families learn exactly what summer slide is, and will learn tips and strategies about how to fit reading and other literacy skill into their everyday lives during the summer months.
 They will learn how to choose just right books for their children and will discover ways to engage their children with reading before, during, and after the story.

 Participants are introduced to the materials and content of the Blueprint for Early Literacy curriculum.
 They examine the scope and sequence and walk through the theme guides, exploring lessons plans that include intentional read alouds, Message Time Plus®, literacy centers, and small group learning.
 They take part in some Blueprint activities in order to understand how to begin to implement this curriculum in their classroom and watch videos to see the curriculum in action.

 Highlighting the teachers’ central role in the emotional life of their classrooms, participants will learn how to create a Classroom Culture that promotes kindness, dignity, and mutual respect.

 Participants take an in-depth look at the elements of classroom culture, the foundation for a thriving and positive learning community, and consider tools for helping to shape it.
-Teachers are encouraged to plan, model, practice and reflect upon the language they and their children use as well as their procedures.
+Teachers are encouraged to plan, model, practice, and reflect upon the language they and their children use as well as their procedures.
 They will learn how to plan mini-lessons that establish the routines and rituals needed to make learning successful and fun.
 Participants will also look closely at creating responsibilities to form guidelines and structure for the classroom.
 They will discuss how responsibilities should be established with children giving them a sense of ownership and empowerment.
 The Power of Three, a tool for collecting and reflecting upon classroom responsibilities, will be highlighted.
 Throughout the training, participants also consider how to include and share the information they are learning with the families of the children they serve.